ebuchman/blog/content/posts/uoa.md

 It is an accounting device for managing the reproduction of human societies.
 But where does it come from and what does it account for?

-Following the line of inquiry of the Mimbres School, consider that there are two distinct origins of money, and with it the Unit of Account.
+Consider that there are two distinct origins of money, and with it the Unit of Account.
 We might call these the "anthropological" origin and the "political" origin.
 The anthropological origin is embedded in the logic of kinship, of dowries and wergeld, payments for brides and for transgressions.
+This origin gives us the deep association between terms for sin, debt, guilt, and terms for money.
 We take this to be the older of the two.
-The political origin is embedded in the logic of states and writing, of grain inventories and tax collection, payments for food and labour.
+The political origin is embedded in the logic of accounting, states, and writing, of grain inventories and tax collection, credits and payments for food and labour.
-Throughout the 5000 year history of monetary institutions, these two threads have become intimately bound up and entangled.
-But we would do well to keep track of their difference - for as we will see, each flows in its own way, representing different kinds of circuits, and a basic distinction between outside and inside money.
+This origin is more recent, beginning some 5000 years ago.
+But throughout the 5000 year history of monetary institutions, these two threads have become intimately bound up and entangled with one another.
+We would do well to keep track of their difference - for as we will see, each flows in its own way, representing different kinds of circuits, and a basic distinction between outside and inside money.

-In our anthropological money, the accounting follows the logic of kinship, of the circulation of reproductive power (women) and divine grace (justice).
+In anthropological money, the accounting follows the logic of kinship and religion, of the circulation of reproductive power (women) and justice (divine grace).
-Units of Account are taken from nature in the form of stable quantities of valuable material private possessions - heads of cattle (or people), units of shell or gems, weights of metal.
+Units of Account are taken from nature in the form of stable quantities of valuable material private possessions that represent wealth - heads of cattle (or people), units of shell or gems, bracelets of silver.
 But these do not necessarily become generalized media of exchange, used to lubricate markets - they are used to denominate payment in a certain circuit of social obligations.

-In its political origin, accounting follows the logic of redistributive states, of the accumulation and distribution primarily of grain.
-It is tied up deeply in the origin of writing, which emerges primarily as an accounting device.
-Writing enables the creation of new, persistent computational spaces to account for reproduction on a much grander scale.
-It constitutes a new medium for denominating and clearing debts - a new medium of money.
+In political money, accounting follows the logic of redistributive states, of the accumulation and distribution primarily of grain.
+It is tied up deeply in the origin of writing, which emerges primarily as an extension of earlier token-based accounting techniques.[^early-writing] This accounting is a process of creating new, persistent computational spaces to represent - and thereby manage - reproduction on a much grander scale.
+It constitutes a new medium for denominating and clearing obligations - ultimately, a new medium of money.

-The Unit of Account for the new written medium was most famously standardized in the early temple palaces of the Near East as a weight of barley - the *shekel*.
+The Unit of Account for the new written medium was most famously standardized in the early temple palaces of the Near East as an equivalence between a weight of silver - the shekel - and a count of barley grains.[^uoa-standardization] A shekel was worth a month's worth of barley.
-In the earliest shekel, the money was entirely made of barley, in units that could be written down.
 In some sense, our present monetary disorder is the 5000 year consequence of what would happen to the shekel.

 ## Hey, there's metal in this money!

-The UoA was effectively a standardized weight (of barley).
-And since weight is a property all materials share, it was not much of a leap for a more convenient and durable substance of an equivalent weight to stand in for grain, especially one which was already sentimentally charged,
+The Unit of Account was effectively a standardized weight (of barley).

+And since weight is a
+property all materials share, it was not much of a leap for a more convenient and durable substance of an equivalent weight to stand in for grain, especially one which was already sentimentally charged,